wexond/browser-base/README.md

 $ npm i -g windows-build-tools
 ```

 Firstly, run this command to install all needed dependencies.
 If you have encountered any problems, please report it.
-I will try to help as much as I can.
+We will try to help as much as I can.

 ```bash
 $ npm install